kushguptacse/designPattern/README.md

 **Prototype->**<br/>
 1. When object we want to create is very complex. and we want to create many such instances of class, then we use existing instance as prototype.
+2. We can use it when object creation is very complex and we might want cloned object with initial state.
+3. If class which needs to be prototyped has several mutable fields then it gets quite complicated to keep deep cloning.
+4. Prototypes are very useful when dealing with composite and decorator pattern.
+5. To get the initial instance whose clone we wanted to return we can you registry class where initial objects are referenced and from there other codes can access to clone.
+6. Object.clone method is example of prototype design pattern as it creates prototype of the Objects that override clone method.
+In java Cloneable marker interface also needed to be implement.